mayabrandi/clinical_EPPs/README.md

               problems.
 ```

-When the script is configured in the lims step, arguments bust be replaced by `tokens` wich function as placeholders that are replaced with actual values at runtime.
+When the script is configured in the lims step, arguments bust be replaced by `tokens`.
+They function as placeholders that are replaced with actual values at runtime.
 You can read more about tokens [here](https://genologics.zendesk.com/hc/en-us/articles/213988783-Derived-Sample-Naming-Convention-Tokens).

 To make the new script avalible in the [web interface](https://clinical-lims-stage.scilifelab.se/clarity), go to the `CONFIGURATON` tab and then select `AUTOMATION`.
 Klick the `NEW AUTOMATON` button.